yorgo335/test_project_1/README.md

 Friday 20th, I tried learning some VERY BASIC animations like fading in or moving an element to a position (I achieved these with clearInterval and setInterval alongside a function frame which will have an if/else deciding what to do every frame)

-Monday 22th, I only added more products till I hit 15 products. (do note products are loaded dynamically so only 1 html file)
+Monday 23th, I added more products till I hit 15 products and updated the README file. (do note products are loaded dynamically so only 1 html file)

+Tuesday 24th, made some final minor adjustments.

 There is an easter egg if you hover on the very bottom in the center of the about us screen. (a small basic text rpg game)